 Avoid Touching Eyes, Nose & Mouth

-Hands touch many surfaces which can be contaminated with the virus.
-If you touch your eyes, nose or mouth with your contaminated hands, you can transfer the virus to yourself.
+Hands touch many surfaces that can be contaminated with the virus.
+If you touch your eyes, nose, or mouth with your contaminated hands, you can transfer the virus to yourself.

 Seek Medical Care Early